umeboshi2/paella/README.md

 preboot.

 Other machines will readily boot from the network at first option.
 I intend for paella to be flexible enough to handle these situations.
-For example, instead of deleting the machine specific pxe config files in the tftpboot directory, those files could be modified to boot from the first hard drive, allowing the second stage installer to continue, rather than being stuck in a repeated install loop.
+The default pxe config file will default to booting from the first hard drive automatically after a ten second delay.
+A machine that boots from the network by default, or as the first boot device, will effectively default to booting from their first hard drive.

 ### Preseed builder